Its-Shiivam22/AWS-Serverless-Expense-Tracker-Application/README.md

 <App Client ID>
 ```

-Attach the JWT Authorizer to all routes.
+Attach the authorizer to all protected routes.

 ### Screenshot